SSWG Board Member Biographies

 Douglas A. Clark - At-Large Representative

 Douglas A. Clark holds the Centennial Chair in Human Dimensions of Environment and Sustainability at the University of Saskatchewan's School of Environment and Sustainability, where he is an Assistant Professor.
-He is also a Research Associate with the Yale School of Forestry and Environmental Studies and a Research Affiliate with the Northern Rockies Conservation Cooperative in Jackson, Wyoming.
+He is also a Research Affiliate with the Northern Rockies Conservation Cooperative in Jackson, Wyoming.
 Prior to his academic career he spent 11 years as a Canadian national park warden, serving in six different parks and twice receiving Parks Canada's Award of Excellence.
 His research program focuses on improving management practice and policy for wildlife and ecosystems, with a geographic focus on the circumpolar north that is now rapidly expanding regionally and internationally.
 His professional goal is to help others improve their ability to comprehensively tackle the multiple dimensions of conservation problems, particularly the human dimensions.

 Thomas Heberlein - Sociology Representative